 - Certain systemic diseases and the use of medications like phenytoin and bismuth

-Factors like old age, malnutrition and stress can also increase your risk of gingivitis
+Factors like old age, malnutrition and stress can also increase your risk of gingivitis.

 Home Remedies for GingivitisAlmost all of us dread that visit to the dentist, but itís sometimes just unavoidable.
 What can be even more worrying to some is the high cost of dental treatments and services.
 To add to that, finding a suitable dentist and managing to schedule an appointment can sometimes be a challenge in itself.
 If you find the costs of dentistry intimidating and are struggling with gingivitis while you wait for that appointment, it may help to try out some home remedies for gingivitis in the meantime.

 Natural remedies for gingivitis can help provide relief from the symptoms and some treatments can even help to fight the problem.
 Many of these alternative treatments for gingivitis have been proven to be effective in studies, but the fact remains that results may vary greatly and delaying professional dental care can result in a worsening of the problem.
-While gingivitis is a non-destructive periodontal disease, delaying dental treatment or using ineffective methods can result in the condition progressing to periodontitis, which also affects the supporting bones and may result in tooth loss
+While gingivitis is a non-destructive periodontal disease, delaying dental treatment or using ineffective methods can result in the condition progressing to periodontitis, which also affects the supporting bones and may result in tooth loss.

 Here are some alternative therapies for gingivitis that you can use as preventive or supplementary treatments for the condition:

 tea tree oil have been found to be extremely effective in protecting against dental decay and gum disease.
 Both peppermint and tea tree oil demonstrate antimicrobial properties that make them useful in the fight against gingivitis.

 Researchers today suggest that this practice can actually be just as effective, if not more effective, than using a toothbrush.
 Indigenous communities with their inherited knowledge of the natural world select and prepare chewing sticks from specific twigs, stems or roots of various species of plants.
 Studies suggest that some of the benefits of oral care with chewing sticks may also derive from the antimicrobial substances that protect the plants.
 In other words, those same properties that protect the plant from invading parasites also leech into the oral cavity and protect you from bacteria that cause dental caries and periodontitis.

-, wounds and burns, research points at honey being an effective treatment for periodontal disease, mouth ulcers and other oral health problems.
+skin infections, wounds and burns, research points at honey being an effective treatment for periodontal disease, mouth ulcers and other oral health problems.
 Honey has also been found to be extremely effective as a natural remedy to prevent dental caries and gingivitis.
 You can simply apply honey onto your gums or rinse your mouth with a honey solution.

-removal.
+Several studies have shown that baking soda containing dentifrices show greater effectiveness in dental plaque removal.
 This is especially noteworthy as it goes beyond preventing plaque buildup, but it can even help get rid of plaque to some extent.
-Baking soda isnít a magic cure however and it wonít prevent dental caries, but using it from time will certainly help improve your oral health and could prevent the onset of gingivitis.
+Baking soda isnít a magic cure: however, it wonít prevent dental caries, but using it from time will certainly help improve your oral health and could prevent the onset of gingivitis.

 toothpaste brands also using cloves as an essential ingredient.
 Cloves have been popular in traditional medicine with ancient texts celebrating the medicinal value of the clove and its oil.